-Google Trends is a powerful tool for product research and eCommerce for one core reason: to ensure you move with demand, rather than against it.
+Google Trends is a powerful tool for product research and eCommerce for one core reason: to ensure you ride the wave of demand, rather than fight against it.

-Today we'll cover 5 core use cases of Google Trends for product research & eCommerce:
+Today we'll cover 5 unique strategies on how to use Google Trends for product research and eCommerce:

-Use case #1: Find trending products on Google Trends
+Use case #1: Find trending products to sell

-Whether you're a dropshipper looking for your first product, or an established brand researching the next addition to an existing catalog, Google Trends is invaluable to find trending products and validate demand before spending thousands of dollars developing anything.
+So whether you're a dropshipper looking to sell your first product, or an established brand researching the next addition to an existing catalog, Google Trends is invaluable to find trending products and validate demand before spending thousands of dollars developing anything.

 For this guide, imagine you’re an apparel retailer deciding which product to add to your catalog.
 Since Google Trends is a search tool, the first decision you have to make is one you'll face again and again: Which keywords do you enter?